alexwlchan/alexwlchan.net/src/_drafts/my-favourite-websites.md

 <h2 id="owltastic">The hand-drawn aesthetic of Owltastic</h2>

-By far my favourite website is the old design of [Meagan Fisher Couldwell's](https://owltastic.com) website.
+My favourite website is the old design of [Meagan Fisher Couldwell's](https://owltastic.com) website.
 It has a beautiful, hand-drawn aesthetic, and it's full of subtle texture and round corners -- no straight lines, no hard edges.
 It has a soft and gentle appearance, and a friendly owl mascot to boot.